-The Gray Whale is one of our coast most popular whales to view, they can grow to more than 20 meters in length, and weigh more than 36 tonnes.
+The Gray Whale is one of our Pacific Northwest’s most popular whales to view, they can grow to more than 20 meters in length and weigh more than 36 tonnes.
 Gray whales usually live in small groups of up to 5 members.
 The largest pod observed though, had 16 members.

 Gray whales find their food at the very bottom of waters, and mainly consume crustaceans.